moisterchief/slack-bot-ollama/README.md

 npm install
 node --env-file=.env app.js

-change ngrok url in event subscription, slash command when generating a new url
+change ngrok url in event subscription, slash command when generating a new url and Oauth & permissions redirect URL